lgonzalezrouco/pti/microservices/README.md

 	docker run --name helloworld -d -p 8080:8080 helloworld:1.0

-Now check with your browser (localhost:8080) if the microservice is running.
+Now check with if the microservice is running with (you cannot use the localhost address because your container is running within minikube):

+	curl $(minikube ip):8080

 Finally, stop the container (this is important as later we will need to use port 8080 from Kubernetes):